 Caring for Your Child

 Parents often struggle with how much to tell a child who is diagnosed with a brain tumor.
-Though there's no one-size-fits-all answer for this, experts do agree that it's best to be honest — but to tailor the details to your child's degree of understanding and emotional maturity.
+Though there's no one-size-fits-all answer for this, experts do agree that it's best to be honest — but to fit the details to your child's degree of understanding and emotional maturity.

-Give as much information as your child requires, but not more.
+Give as much information as your child needs, but not more.
 And when explaining treatment, try to break it down into steps.
 Addressing each part as it comes — visiting various doctors, having a special machine take pictures of the brain, needing an operation — can make the big picture less overwhelming.
 The members of the brain tumor care team are experts at helping families talk with the child and siblings if a family needs help with this.

 Also be aware that it's common for siblings to feel neglected, jealous, and angry when a child is seriously ill.
 Explain as much as they can understand, and enlist family members, teachers, and friends to help keep some sense of normalcy for them.